WPDevelopers/notificationx/README.txt

 What is 'FOMO'?
 FOMO means "**F**ear **O**f **M**issing **O**ut"!
-It’s a popular!
+It’s a popular marketing technique to make your visitors eager to buy from your site leveraging the sense of urgency.

 ## Use FOMO to Increase Your Leads, Sales & Engagements ##

 [NotificationX](https://notificationx.com) helps you to grab the attention of your website visitors and gain their trust instantly by showing real-time sales and engagement notifications.
 It creates urgency among your visitors in order to purchase your products right now.
+No one wants to be left out, after all.

 ### FEATURES: ###